Internal Medicine — Rotation Detail

 • Improve communication skills, particularly when discussing sensitive issues such as HIV diagnosis and transmission, with an emphasis on cultural sensitivity and empathy.

-Overall, the Infectious Diseases rotation is designed to equip residents with the necessary skills and knowledge of effectively managing cases of infectious diseases and providing high-quality care to patients in Kuwait.
+Overall, the Infectious Diseases rotation is designed to equip residents with the necessary skills and knowledge to effectively manage cases of infectious diseases and provide high-quality care to patients in Kuwait.

 Educational Environment